Antenatal hydronephrosis tests before birth

 Preventing and treating UTIs

 Some babies are at higher risk of urinary tract infections (UTIs).
-If they keep coming back, they may cause damage to a kidney.
-To protect your child’s kidneys, it is important to prevent UTIs, and treat them quickly when they do happen.
+In rare cases, frequent UTIs may cause damage to a kidney.

 About the future

-In most cases, antenatal hydronephrosis does not cause any problems for the pregnancy or childbirth, and the baby and mother will not have any long-term problems.
-Some cases continue through pregnancy, and a few cause problems after birth.
+In most cases, antenatal hydronephrosis does not cause any problems for the pregnancy or birth, and the baby and mother will not have any long-term problems.

 Your child will be able to do all of the things that other children their age do.
-He or she can go to nursery and school, and can play with other children and stay active.
+They can go to nursery and school and can play with other children and stay active.

 Your healthcare team will speak with you and your family about any long-term effects.
 This depends on the severity of the hydronephrosis and the cause.